Globalfcx/xFUND/README.md

 Steps:

-#1.
-Download repository .zip file

-#2.
 Download Node.js.
+Run this followed commands:

-#3.
-Install dependencies (only the first time):
+# Install dependencies (only the first time)
 npm install

-#4.
-Run the local server at localhost:8080:
+# Run the local server at localhost:8080
 npm run dev

-#5.
-Build for production in the dist/ directory:
+# Build for production in the dist/ directory
 npm run build